jonodrew/uol-msc-cyber/Transmission Control Protocol.md

 tags:
 - protocol
 ---
-TCP is used for continuous, free-flowing streams of data.
+TCP is used for continuous, free-flowing streams of data at the [[transport layer]].
 It is duplex (simultaneously bi-directional) and point-to-point (each connection has exactly two end-points)

 Except of course it can't work like that: instead, it cuts up a datastream and sends them as a byte stream.
 Note: it is a [[byte]] stream and not a message stream.
 TCP must therefore ensure:
 - that all messages reach the receiver